Theodore Campbell Thompson (1902-1986) was an American Orthopedic Surgeon.

-1923 – Thompson suffered a significant traumatic injury whilst working at a Steel Mill.
+In 1923, Thompson suffered a significant traumatic injury whilst working at a Steel Mill.
 His left arm went through the planer up to his elbow.
-He was able to turn off the machine.
-He reversed the machine to extract his arm but in the process suffered severe soft tissue injury to the arm.
-Despite advise for amputation, a local orthopedic surgeon operated to save then arm after multiple tendon and skin graft procedures
+He was able to turn off the machine and put it into reverse to extract his arm but in the process suffered severe soft tissue injury to the arm.
+Despite advice to amputate, a local orthopedic surgeon operated to save then arm after multiple tendon and skin graft procedures

 - 1924-1928 Johns Hopkins Medical School